organized-puns/gg.parse/c_sharp/readme.md

 - A set of common rules (literal, sequence, not...)
 - A ebnf tokenizer which generates tokens and parser which generates an ast-tree
 - A compiler which takes a list of tokens and an ast tree and builds a RuleGraph based on said input
-- A facade-like class, `EbnfParser.cs` which combines all of the above in a convenient package
+- A facade-like class, `EbnfParser.cs` which combines all of the above in a single convenient class

 ## Example